shouhardik/Twiiter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-BUilt, train, test and deploy AI model to predict Sentiment from Twitter Tweets
+Built, train, test and deploy AI model to predict Sentiment from Twitter Tweets